-1.18.3 QuantumComputer.run symmetrized readout
+1.18.4 QuantumComputer.run\symmetrized\readout

 '''

-QuantumComputer.run_symmetrized_readout(program, trials)
+QuantumComputer.run_symmetrized_readout(program, trials, symm_type=3, meas_qubits=None)

 '''

-Run a quil program in such a way that the readout error is made collectively symmetric
+Run a quil program in such a way that the readout error is made symmetric.
+Enforcing symmetric readout error is useful in simplifying the assumptions in some near term error mitigation strategies, see measure observables for more information.